dwyl/learn-json-web-tokens/README.md

 Good question!
 The *quick* **answer** is: ***No***.
-Unless you are using SSL/TLS (http**s** in your url) to encrypt the connection, sending the Token [***in-the-clear***](http://en.wikipedia.org/wiki/Plaintext) is *always* going to be insecure (the token can be intercepted and re-used by a bad person...)
+Unless you are using SSL/TLS (http**s** in your url) to encrypt the connection, sending the Token [***in-the-clear***](http://en.wikipedia.org/wiki/Plaintext) is *always* going to be insecure (the token can be intercepted and re-used by a bad person...).
 A *naive* "*mitigation*" is to add *verifiable* "claims" to the token such as checking that the request came from the ***same browser*** (user-agent), **IP address** or more advanced